 There are many aspects of the world’s religions that pertain to easing the mind of its burdens.
-There are the Sufi dances of peace, there are the Hindu practices of “yoga” which means ‘union with God’, and there are the Buddhist meditations for “enlightenment” to reach “Nirvana” and the cessation of suffering.
+There are the Sufi dances of peace, there are the Hindu practices of “yoga” which means ‘union with God’, and there are the Buddhist meditations for “enlightenment” to reach “Nirvana” and the cessation of suffering, and the songs of Jewish cantons or Christian chants have a similar effect.
 Religious practices can be explored with patients who are so inclined.
 Personal emotional awareness and wisdom are important because within religion are also ideas and beliefs that, rather than bringing about an experience of salvation and peace, simply invite “hell on earth.”
 Emotional guidance is about controlling one’s own activities, not about controlling others.

 “Let go and let God” or “trust in Allah” are just a couple examples of how religious beliefs can be used to bring about emotionally-positive cognitive activities.
 The subject of forgiveness may be about someone and their transgressions, but, most importantly, forgiveness is by and large for the injured.
 Forgiving someone is an act of letting go of a past experience so that a new life may begin.
 Forgiveness is a way for a person to move on with life so that he or she may be “reborn” into a better existence.
 Other words of comfort may include:

 1) “When I let go of what I am, I become what I might be.”
 Lao Tzu (brainyquote.com)